-The Company must ensure that a person carrying out a PCF/CF has the appropriate qualifications, professional or otherwise and has the necessary experience and skills to undertake the relevant function and has to carry out due diligence in accordance with the Guidance which includes obtaining and keeping:
+The Company must also carry out due diligence in accordance with the Guidance which includes obtaining and keeping:

-- Evidence of professional qualification(s).
+- Evidence of professional qualification(s);

-- Evidence of CPD Self-Certification, where relevant.
+- Evidence of CPD Self-Certification, where relevant;

-- Record of interview and application.
+- Record of interview and application;

-- Record of previous experience.
+- Record of previous experience;

 - Details of concurrent responsibilities (Directorships/employment conflicts).

-Individuals proposed for CFs or PCFs must be honest, diligent and independentminded and must act ethically and with integrity.
+Individuals proposed for CFs or PCFs must be honest, diligent and independent-minded and must act ethically and with integrity.
 Probity may also include individuals ensuring that they act without conflicts of interest.
 The person must be able to demonstrate that his/her ability to perform the relevant function is not adversely affected to a material degree by any of the circumstances (the Circumstances) listed in the Guidance.

 The Company is required to carry out due diligence in accordance with the Guidance to assess a person's probity to perform a CF(s).
 Such due diligence will include;

-Obtain signed written confirmation from the person performing or proposing to perform a CF as to whether or not any of the Circumstances apply to that person.
-If any of the Circumstances apply, the person must demonstrate that his or her ability to perform the CF(s) is not adversely affected to a material degree by that matter(s); the Company should require from the person the underlying documents related to the matter and make an assessment, to be documented, as to whether the matter is material to the performance of the CF. It is not required to remove or suspend a person from acting in a CF solely on the basis that one of the Circumstances may have occurred;
+- Obtain signed written confirmation from the person performing or proposing to perform a CF as to whether or not any of the Circumstances apply to that person.
+If any of the Circumstances apply, the person must demonstrate that his or her ability to perform the CF(s) is not adversely affected to a material degree by that matter(s); the Company should require from the person the underlying documents related to the matter and make an assessment, to be documented, as to whether the matter is material to the performance of the CF. It is not required to remove or suspend a person from acting in a CF solely on the basis that one of the Circumstances may have occurred; - Central Bank's website search (and those of other regulatory authorities, where available) to confirm that the person has not been the subject of sanctions or other regulatory actions;

-- Central Bank's website search (and those of other regulatory authorities, where available) to confirm that the person has not been the subject of sanctions or other regulatory actions; - Check Companies Registration Office records for restrictions or disqualifications from acting as Company Director; - Require those performing CFs to confirm whether, to the best of their knowledge, the person, or any business in which the person held a position of responsibility or influence has been or is being, in any jurisdiction, investigated, disciplined, censured, suspended, or criticised by a regulatory or professional body, a court or tribunal or any similar body, whether publicly or privately; - Check against publicly available sources, if the person is or has been the subject of a bankruptcy petition, whether in the State or elsewhere.
+- Check Companies Registration Office records for restrictions or disqualifications from acting as Company Director; - Require those performing CFs to confirm whether, to the best of their knowledge, the person, or any business in which the person held a position of responsibility or influence has been or is being, in any jurisdiction, investigated, disciplined, censured, suspended, or criticised by a regulatory or professional body, a court or tribunal or any similar body, whether publicly or privately; - Check against publicly available sources, if the person is or has been the subject of a bankruptcy petition, whether in the State or elsewhere.
 If the person has lived outside the State for more than six months in the previous five years, the Company should request that the person provides a check from a publicly available source in relation to judgement debts from that other jurisdiction(s); - Check for convictions for criminal offences that could be relevant to the person's ability to perform the relevant function.
 The Company must ensure that it is satisfied that the person is fit and proper having regard to any conviction for a "relevant" offence; in assessing the impact of the conviction the Company shall consider the circumstances surrounding the conviction, the length of time since the conviction, the explanation offered by the convicted person and any evidence of the individual's rehabilitation.

-Record of persons performing CFs and PCFs must be maintained, and all the due diligence undertaken documented having regard to the obligations under Data Protection law including ensuring that the information is held securely and in an appropriate manner.
+A record of persons performing CFs and PCFs must be maintained, and all the due diligence undertaken needs to be documented having regard to the obligations under Data Protection law including ensuring that the information is held securely and in an appropriate manner.
 These records should be made available for review by the Central Bank at his request.
 The Company must maintain all information collected for the duration during which the person performs CF or PCF as required by the regulation.